-Have you ever felt like there’s something steering things into your life that changes where you were headed?
-That sometimes what appears to be serendipity just plays out too well to be random?
+Have you ever felt like there's something steering things into your life that changes where you were headed?
+That sometimes what appears to be serendipity just plays out too well to be some random occurance?

 I know I have.
 When I look back at how I met Connie, my wife, it kind of blows my mind.